cecilia-moreira/agency-jekyll-theme/_portfolio/project2.md

   thumbnail: assets/img/portfolio/cps-enrollment-by-race.png

 #what displays when the item is clicked:
-title: GoCPS: Enrollment in Chicago Public Schools
+title: GoCPS - Enrollment in Chicago Public Schools
 subtitle: PIs - Drs.
 Lisa Barrow and Lauren Sartain
 image: assets/img/portfolio/cps-enrollment-by-race.png #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text